 Lia, Userpilot’s AI agent, builds in-app onboarding flows autonomously, detecting friction and shipping the response without a dev ticket.

-4 Website tour mistakes to avoid in 2026
+Website tour mistakes in 2026 and how to avoid them

 The following examples are not here because the products are bad.
 They are here because each one illustrates a pattern that still shows up in onboarding audits regularly, and each one conflicts with what the data says actually works.

-The problem with this model is theoretical completeness.
-A tour that covers everything is thorough in the way a product manual is thorough: accurate, organized, and largely ignored when the user actually needs to do something.
 Research on multi-step tooltip sequences shows completion rates drop sharply after step 5, with retention impact from later steps approaching zero.
-Notion has since moved toward more contextual, task-based guidance.
 The shift reflects what most teams discover the same way: users learn a product by using it, not by reading about it.

 Enterprise SaaS products regularly greet new users with a configuration wizard that must be completed before the product is usable.
 Assign roles.
 Define permissions.
 Configure objects.
 Set workflows.
 Each step makes sense from an IT and compliance standpoint.
 From an activation standpoint, it is asking users to build the plane before they are allowed to fly it.

 The cognitive load is front-loaded before the user has any context for what they are configuring or why.
-Userpilot’s onboarding research consistently shows completion rates drop with each additional required step beyond three.
+Userpilot’s onboarding research consistently shows that completion rates drop with each additional required step beyond three.
 A wizard that runs 15 or 20 steps produces a starting experience that feels like a compliance audit, not a product.
-The users who get through it are administrators, not the end users the product was built for.
-Those end users often never open it.

 About the author